Black Narcissus (novel): Plot summary

-A group of English nuns travel to Mopu (Note: Mopu itself is a fictional palace in a princely state of the eastern Indian Himalayas.) (near Darjeeling) to set up a convent school.
+A group of English nuns travel to Mopu (Note: Mopu is a fictional palace in a princely state of the eastern Indian Himalayas.) (near Darjeeling) to create a convent school.
 They are situated in a palace at the top of an isolated mountain above a valley in the Himalayas.
 The palace has ancient and erotic artwork on the walls and was once a harem.
 Although the sisters' intentions are noble, they understand little of the area's people and culture.

 Mr. Dean, a local agent, predicts the failure of their mission.
 Sister Clodagh, the Sister Superior of the group, is ambitious but questions her capabilities.
-She presses on, sometimes clashing with Mr. Dean.
+She persists, sometimes clashing with Mr. Dean.
 Sister Ruth becomes increasingly emotionally unwell.

 The sisters often clash with Angu Ayah, the building's caretaker, as well as the local population.
-A young local girl called Kanchi becomes involved with "the Young General" who has begun to attend classes at the convent.
+A young local girl, Kanchi, becomes involved with "the Young General" who has begun to attend classes at the convent.
 He wishes to understand Western culture better and improve his English.
 As each sister begins to suffer emotionally due to her situation, Sister Ruth becomes jealous of Sister Clodagh and obsessed with Mr. Dean.